kkevinkko/data-structures/README.md

 ```

 ## Queues (ADT/Restricted DS)
+* Just like a list, except restricted insertion at one end of list,
+and removal from the other, strictly.
 * Breadth-first search
     * next: Push left child, then Push right child
     * return Pop